A financial modeling bootcamp

 speedometer gauge on representation of how KPI can help for good

-understand the KPIs that affect your business
+Track the KPIs that impact your business and decision-making

 Still not sure?